zrsmith75/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Using express to create a server, and then builtin express middleware like json() and router.

 - [ ] Describe Middleware?

+Functions that work in the middle of the node and express sandwich, that allow for additional features or usage cases.

 - [ ] Describe a Resource?

+A resource is what a API endpoint interacts with, as example /api/posts interacts with the posts resource.

 - [ ] What can the API return to help clients know if a request was successful?

+A status message that status request was successful, and likewise you can provide messages to provide other intereactions and request denied.

 - [ ] How can we partition our application into sub-applications?

+Using express middleware 'router' to have seperate endpoints that work with different resources, or sub applications.

 ## Project Setup